tm-craggs/city-notes/Memory Lecture Notes.md

 	- The average time taken to service a memory reference.
 	- If there were never any page faults, this would just be the base hardware memory access time.
 - When a page fault happens, the following extra time is spent.
-	- Time taken to execute page-fault trap + time taken to swap pages in and out of the disk + time taken to return from the trap and restart the process wh
+	- Time taken to execute page-fault trap + time taken to swap pages in and out of the disk + time taken to return from the trap and restart the process which made the memory reference.
+- This combined extra time is called the page-fault service time.

+Example Question:

+Base memory access time = 100ns
+Average page-fault service time = 1ms

+Suppose one memory reference in every 1000 causes a page-fault.

+Estimate EAT
+What is the slowdown factor?

+EAT = a + Ps

+Where:
+**a** = Hardware memory **a**ccess time
+**p** = **P**age fault rate